Ladvien/RHMIS/README.md

 This allows any HMIS implementation to be more loosely coupled to their software provider, since all HMIS software providers are required to produce HMIS CSVs.

 ## HMIS Levels
-HMIS data and methods are structured on three levels, System, Agency, and Project.
+HMIS data and methods are structured on three levels: System, Agency, and Project.

 ### System
 HUD requires HMIS software vendors implement tools to pull the following standardized reports: